 Sheers are window coverings that often hang behind traditional style curtains.
-Sheers can provide a little more privacy while still allowing light to enter the room.
-One of the problems people have with sheers is that they can be too long and need to be shortened.
+Sheers can provide a little privacy while still allowing light to enter the room.
+One of the problems people have with sheer window treatments is that they can be too long and need to be shortened.
 Sheer fabrics can be difficult to work with, even if you are simply hemming them.

 Hem tape is another option when sewing a hem to shorten sheer curtains.
 Trim the sheer to about ½ inch longer than your desired finished length.
 Attach the hem tape to the front of the sheer and turn it to the back, creating a neat hem on the front of the sheer.
+You might need to use an iron to attach the hem tape.
 The hem tape works well on sheer fabric that is slippery or is difficult to work with.

 The general recommendation is to install your curtain rods 4 to 6 inches above your windows.
 However, you have some flexibility in how high you hang them.
 With higher ceilings, you can hang them up to 8 inches or so above the window frame.
 A higher placement makes the window look taller and gives the illusion of shorter curtains, since the bottom of the sheer curtain hits higher on the wall.